gemidyne/sitri/README.md

 # sitri
-PlayerSkins and SoundModifications in Team Fortress 2.
+A SourceMod plugin for Team Fortress 2 which allows PlayerSkins and SoundModifications to be used and controlled server-side.

 Coming soon